 Pride Month reminds us to promote awareness and education around the spectrum of unique challenges that the LGBTQIA+ community faces, including a greater risk of developing an eating disorder.
-Existing research shows that beginning as early as age 12, gay, lesbian and bisexual teens may be at higher risk of binge-eating and purging than heterosexual peers.
+Existing research shows that beginning as early as age 12, gay, lesbian, and bisexual teens may be at higher risk of binge-eating and purging than heterosexual peers.
 For example, gay males are thought to only represent 5% of the total male population but among males who have eating disorders, 42% identify as gay.
-And, according to one study, females who identify as lesbian, bisexual or mostly heterosexual were about twice as likely to report binge eating at least once a month in the past month.
+And, according to one study, females who identify as lesbian, bisexual, or mostly heterosexual were about twice as likely to report binge eating at least once a month in the past month.

 Despite the variety of challenges, recent research also highlights opportunities to reduce eating disorder risk in the LGBTQIA+ community.
 One study concluded that a sense of connectedness to the gay community related to fewer eating disorders, suggesting that feeling connected to the gay community may have a protective effect against eating disorders.
 Other studies, however, have said connectedness to the gay community has both a buffering effect and can contribute to the development or maintenance of an eating disorder if the social community holds negative body images or unrealistic expectations.

-As Senior Director of Clinical Services at Veritas Collaborative and The Emily Program, I’m passionate about increasing access to effective treatment, training professionals to deliver gold-standard care and empowering them to be the best providers and people they can be.
-I aim to increase awareness and provide training to health care providers so every person seeking care for an eating disorder feels welcomed, seen and supported.
+As Senior Director of Clinical Services at Veritas Collaborative and The Emily Program, I’m passionate about increasing access to effective treatment, training professionals to deliver gold-standard care, and empowering them to be the best providers and people they can be.
+I aim to increase awareness and provide training to health care providers so every person seeking care for an eating disorder feels welcomed, seen, and supported.
 In honor of Pride Month, I’m exploring some of the unique challenges that the LGBTQIA+ community faces with eating disorders and how we can all be better advocates.

-Unique challenges facing the LGBTQIA+ community
+Unique Challenges Facing the LGBTQIA+ Community

 People with marginalized identities are at an increased risk for the development of mental health issues, including eating disorders, because they experience unique stressors such as prejudice and discrimination.
 Internalized homophobia or heterosexism, as well as other structural and social barriers, can exacerbate these challenges and risks within the LGBTQIA+ community.

 There are also a variety of unique eating disorder considerations for certain subsections of the LGBTQIA+ community.
 Transgender people may develop eating disorder symptoms related to gender dysphoria and body dissatisfaction.
 In this case, disordered eating may be triggered in part by a desire to change their body to affirm their gender identity.
 Trans men, for example, may engage in restriction in an attempt to change the size of their breasts or hips or to suppress menses.
-Another example can be seen in gay men who have the desire to look both lean and muscular, which may lead to steroid use or restriction or compulsive exercise.
+Another example can be seen in gay men who have the desire to look both lean and muscular, which may lead to steroid use or restriction, or compulsive exercise.

-The side effects of hormone replacement therapy (HRT) for gender transition are another important area of consideration for members of LGBTQIA+ community that aren’t very well understood from a medical provider perspective.
+The side effects of hormone replacement therapy (HRT) for gender transition are another important area of consideration for members of the LGBTQIA+ community that isn’t very well understood from a medical provider perspective.
 Side effects associated with HRT can mask or magnify eating disorder symptoms.
 It’s essential that the professional care community be aware of this issue when treating trans patients — especially since there isn’t much related data and research yet.

 These examples highlight the need for health care providers to complete a comprehensive assessment of potential eating disorders within the LGBTQIA+ community.
 As a culture, we still buy into this myth that all people with eating disorders are thin, young, white women — and that’s just not true.
 This myth contributes to eating disorders being overlooked or dismissed in anyone who doesn’t fit into that narrow category.